If you have a question that is not answered below, please Contact Us.

 Frequently Asked Questions

 • Air is tested every three months.
-TCE levels have dropped 40-80% since June 2024, but some spots still show elevated levels.
+TCE levels have dropped 40-80% since June 2024, but some spots still show highly elevated levels.

 • Installed 49 air treatment units